maartenzam/optil-intern/README.md

 ### Google Sheets data

-The maps in this repository fetch data from 3 sheets from the [OpTil kaartdata](https://docs.google.com/spreadsheets/d/1lAygI1PiNQRWLjN0TdzMKppKkeFQN5L00_iL1nDa4qw/edit#gid=0) Google Sheet.
+The maps in this repository fetch data from a sheet from the [OpTil kaartdata](https://docs.google.com/spreadsheets/d/1lAygI1PiNQRWLjN0TdzMKppKkeFQN5L00_iL1nDa4qw/edit#gid=0) Google Sheet.
 This Sheet is public (anyone with the link can view), but can only be edited by people from OP/TIL.

-The 3 sheets are:

-- `projecten`: contains the data of the projects that are shown on the public facing map.
-The `Coords` column of this sheet contains a formula to geocode the columns `Adres` and `Gemeente`, which are split into the `Latitude` and `Longitude`columns.
-- `igsdata`: contains the detailed data for all the IGS's ('Intergemeentelijke Samenwerkingsverbanden').
-This data is used in the popups for the municipalities in the public facing map.
-- `gemeentedata`: contains the data about which intermunicipal cooperation a municipality is part of.
-This data is used in the internal map.

-These sheets are fetched each time the map application is loaded.
+The sheet is called `nieuw_extern_en_intern_gemeentedata`, and it contains the data about which intermunicipal cooperation a municipality is part of.
+The data from this sheet is fetched each time the map application is loaded.

 ## Structure and functionality